microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/organizationsettings-list-microsoftapplicationdataaccess.md

 ## <a name="see-also"></a>Confira também

-[Personalizar privacidade de insights de item](/graph/insights-customize-item-insights-privacy) para uma organização.
+[Personalize a privacidade dos insights do item](/graph/insights-customize-item-insights-privacy) para uma organização.